gvgesanto2/microverse-gs-money/README.md

 ## Live Demo
 Link to live demo: https://gs-money.herokuapp.com/

+## Original Design Idea

+This app original design idea was made by [Gregoire Vella on Behance](https://www.behance.net/gregoirevella).

 ## Getting Started

 To get a local copy up and running follow these simple example steps.